🎲Random Stuff Generator

 Features

-• Quantity selector: Generate 1, 2, 3, 5, or 10 results per click.
+• Quantity selector: Generate 1 to 10 results per click.

 • No data collected: Everything runs locally in your browser.
 Nothing is sent to a server.